brainsum/qashot/environment/amazee/DOCUMENTATION.md

     * drush config-set "system.site" uuid "f700763e-1289-406f-919e-98dc38728a53" -y
     * drush ev '\Drupal::entityManager()->getStorage("shortcut_set")->load("default")->delete();'
     * drush cim -y
+* If everything is ok, you can open the url in a browser:
+    * qashot.docker.amazee.io

 # Usage
 * The site URL is this
     * qashot.docker.amazee.io